- What is radiation therapy? When is it used?

 Radiation and pregnancy

-Women: It’s important not to become pregnant while getting radiation therapy – radiation can harm the growing baby.
-If there’s a chance you might become pregnant, be sure to talk to you doctor about birth control options.
+Women: It’s important not to become pregnant while getting radiation – it can harm the growing baby.
+If there’s a chance you might become pregnant, be sure to talk to your doctor about birth control options.

-If you are or might be pregnant, let your doctor know before starting treatment.
+If you are or might be pregnant, let your doctor know right away.

-Men: Little is known about radiation’s effect on the children conceived by men who are getting radiation therapy.
+Men: Little is known about radiation’s effect on the children conceived by men getting radiation therapy.
 Because of the uncertain risk, doctors often advise men to avoid getting a woman pregnant during and for some weeks after treatment.
+Talk to your doctor to find out more about this.